 A paper in 2000 placed the origin of main culprit, ΔF508, in the Iranian plateau then spreading to Atlantic Europe and Baluchistan via a population movements.
 In Europe it forms a very sharp cline in the NW.
 It's lower frequency towards the SE of Europe is thought to lie with genetic heterogeneity, whereas towards the NW populations become increasingly homogeneous with much higher rates of the damaged Asiatic CFTR.

 "The hypothesis proposed here is that the original founder ΔF508 mutation giving rise to cystic fibrosis occurred in those inhabiting the Iranian Plateau and travelled from there eventually to Europe in the first wave of emigrants.
 Their descendants moved to the area of Baluchistan bringing the mutation with them.
 During the last 150 years, further migration has occurred into the Gulf Region and the ΔF508 mutation has joined the pool of CF mutations that are common in this region. " (Dawson & Frossard, 2000)

 The hypothesis goes that haplogroup 1 of CF is likely a one time hiccup that has left a phylogenetic bread crumb trail in its child populations.
-As such, when looking at an identical CFTR, a population with little or no CF mutations may be viewed as harboring a native state, this might be Southern Iran.
+As such, when looking at an identical CFTR, a population with little or no CF mutations may be viewed as belonging to the ancestral state, this might be Southern Iran.
 In this frame, a large component of European, Baluch and Berber ancestry could be traced to Northern Iran in recent prehistory, but the opposite can not be true.
 (Dawson & Frossard, 2000)

 This logic seems to have largely been agreeable with Mateu et al, but criticized the zeroing in on a geographic location.
 (Mateu et al, 2007)